 With strong currents, you’ll need to hold on to something.
 Waigeo offers divers drift dives and sightings of green sea turtles, Indian lionfish, large wrasse, white and black tip sharks to name but a few.
 The coral reefs at Yangelo islands are amongst the most colourful in the area and are home to wobbegon sharks.

 Indonesia’s shark fishery industry is the largest in the world.
 Since 2010, Raja Ampat has been part of the Shark and Ray Sanctuary, providing these animals a safe haven to reproduce.

-The nearest hyperbaric chambers are in : Bali (for Komodo) and Waisai (for Raja Ampat).
+We strongly recommend all guests intending to dive arrange travel insurance that includes cover for watersports and diving.
+Please note the nearest hyperbaric chambers are in Bali (for Komodo) and Waisai (for Raja Ampat).